uds-se/autoreject/README.md

 # Autoreject - An Automatic Review Generator

-Are you burdened by writing too many reviews?
-With autoreject, you can produce long and detailed reviews at the touch of a button, simply by filling out a small form.
+Too many review assignments on your plate?
+With autoreject, you can produce long and detailed reviews at the touch of a button, simply by filling out a short form.
 [Check it out here!](https://autoreject.org/)

 April 1, 2019 - Andreas Zeller